Skip to Content

 Roy’s Peak is such a stunning hike!

-Easily the most photogenic place on the South Island, you may be familiar with the amazing view from Roy’s Peak from your Instagram feed.
-It’s an 8 km (5 mi) hike each way, which should take you approximately 7 hours total.
-I completed the hike in 6 hours but only because I was in such a rush to get to the top for that all-important photo.
+I completed the hike in about 6 hours, but only because I was in such a rush to get to the top for that all-important photo.
 From the lookout point, you will have a 180-degree view of Lake Wanaka, the snowy Southern Alps, and even Mount Aspiring National Park.

-A good tip to beat the crowds is to continue on from the lookout point another 30 minutes uphill for an equally awesome view from the summit.
+A good tip to beat the crowds is to continue on from the lookout point for another 30 minutes uphill for an equally awesome view from the summit.

 Roy’s Peak Track starts from the car park on Mount Aspiring Road, under a 5-minute drive from Wanaka town center.